Jetour: Overseas markets

-Outside China, the Jetour brand is available in the Middle East, the Philippines, Jamaica, Georgia, Russia, Egypt, Indonesia, Cambodia, Malaysia and some Latin American markets, such as Argentina, Chile, the Dominican Republic, Peru, Uruguay, Mexico, Panama, Ecuador, and African markets, such as South Africa, and Nigeria.
+Outside China, the Jetour brand is available in the Middle East, the Philippines, Jamaica, Georgia, Russia, Egypt, Indonesia, Cambodia, Malaysia and some Latin American & Caribbean markets, such as Argentina, Chile, the Dominican Republic, Peru, Uruguay, Mexico, Panama, Ecuador, and African markets, such as South Africa, and Nigeria.

 In April 2023, during the 2023 Manila International Auto Show, the Jetour brand was launched for the Philippine market.
 The brand was launched in Russia in 2023.

 In April 2024, Jetour confirmed that it is preparing to produce right-hand drive vehicles to enter right-hand drive markets such as Indonesia and Malaysia.
 In February 2025, United Motors launched Jetour vehicles in Pakistan, by introducing the Jetour Dashing and Jetour X70 Plus.
 In April 2025, Jetour Auto Malaysia officially launched the Jetour Dashing in Malaysia.
 The Jetour Dashing will be locally assembled in Malaysia.

 Jetour announced its arrival in Brazil with its own operation, with a launch scheduled for the first quarter of 2026.

+In January 2026, Jetour's parent company Chery and India's JSW Group entered into a partnership where JSW would sell rebadged Chery cars under the JSW Motors brand.
+Their first vehicle would be the Jetour T2.

+In May 2026, Jetour announced a fully locked-in entry into the Australian market by early 2027.
+The lineup will feature the T1, T2, S06, Dashing, G700 (could be re-named to T700) and the F700, along with a small electric SUV (inspired by the Huanyouzhe) and a 7-seater SUV that could be named the T8.
+These 2 new models will reach global markets shortly after the launch in Australia.